Alipsa/gade/README.md

 ## A Groovy based Analytics Development Environment for Analysts and Data Scientists

 Gade started off as a fork of [Ride](/alipsa/ride) but I wanted a simpler, more integrated set-up for Groovy based Data Science work.
-Since there is no equivalent to a data.frame OOTB in Java or Groovy, I decided to use [Tablesaw](/jtablesaw/tablesaw) and integrate it as much as possible to get a similarly convenient experience as in R.
+Since there is no equivalent to a data.frame OOTB in Java or Groovy, I created the [matrix](https://github.com/Alipsa/matrix) library for that.
+However, I also decided to fully support the [Tablesaw](/jtablesaw/tablesaw) library to provide a very mature data management library.

 The purpose of this IDE is to provide a groovy development environment for data analysis, visualization, model building, and machine learning.
 It runs Groovy code in the Groovy ScriptEngine thus allowing you to be conveniently used for ad-hoc work as well as for creating